 Example 5: Runout Area

 Chances are, at some point you will need to inspect the runout area of a record to determine which pressing it is, if there are similar versions in the database.
 Discogs allows unique submissions to be made for different manufacturers, some of which can only be determined from this area.
-This community built list serves as a fantastic resource for determining what those codes may mean and how best to enter them.
+This community built list serves as a fantastic resource for determining what those codes may mean and how to enter them.
 This is largely optional, but can be rewarding.
 These should be entered as a complete string with single spaces between larger gaps.

-Some releases may have custom inner liners, stickers or other places where information may be extracted from.
+Some releases may have custom inner liners, stickers or other places where information can be extracted from.
 If there are any questions, please create a forum thread so that experienced contributors can help out!